 When designing bitcoin-backed ecash applications, it’s important to prioritize clear and intuitive interfaces that allow users to easily manage their tokens, whether minting, sending, or redeeming them.
+Many of the same design principles for sending and requesting from the lightning wallet reference design apply here as well.

 Since ecash is still a relatively new technology this guide focuses on best practices for managing tokens and communicating mint and federation details.
 As the ecash ecosystem develops we encourage designers and developers to contribute their insights and help improveme this guide.